 Today I finally said goodbye to Visual Basic.
 I made a decision to throw out hundreds of DVDs containing software worth thousands of dollars.
-For years, I received two complete Microsoft Developer Network subscriptions, one from Microsoft Japan and one from Microsoft U.S.A.
+For about six years, I was awarded Most Valuable Professional by Microsoft and because of that I annually received two complete Microsoft Developer Network subscriptions, one from Microsoft Japan and one from Microsoft U.S.A.
 I have finally decided that I will never need to install or use this again, even though it was a big part of my life for so long.
 The software, programming books, computer hardware and other perks, came to me because of my work with the Visual Basic programming language.
 VB allowed me to create some pretty good software and I really loved it.
 I used VB from version 3 through version 6 and I would probably still be using it today if I had the choice.
 Unfortunately, Microsoft made a very misguided attempt to re-invent the language starting in about 2001 and decided to change it into something totally different.

 MY LIFE IN A JAPANESE COMPANY

 In 1994 I joined a high-tech Japanese company in Yokohama, Japan and so I moved from a hobbyist in the BBS world, using command line FTP clients and dial-up modems, to a professional developer with access to multiple T1 connections, cutting edge hardware and a whole new internet protocol called http using “browsers” like Cello and then Mosaic.
 The world was getting smaller and that was fine with me.
 Being an American living in Japan, I really loved the fact that I could communicate with anyone, anywhere for free over the internet.
 It was sort of like short-wave radio, only so much better, and there was a whole world of servers and new technology to explore.